 Top DSPs in 2021

-There is a bunch of leading programmatic advertising platforms in 2021 when it comes to DSPs.
-We’ve shortlisted them to give you a general impression of what’s trending.
+There is a bunch of leading programmatic platforms (top DSPs) in 2021.
+We’ve shortlisted top DSPs to give you a general impression of what’s trending.

 - DV 360 (Google)